Our Work

 Our Local Teams

-Our VRP Navigators and Facilitators are active across all seven local authority areas in the West Midlands, addressing local needs with a variety of support and interventions, including:
+Our VRP Navigators and Education Intervention Advisers are active across all seven local authority areas in the West Midlands, addressing local needs with a variety of support and interventions, including:

 - Funding local violence prevention and reduction projects